 The Company was named in a lawsuit filed in October 2020 (the "Action") by Avalos y Abogados, S.C. ("Avalos"), former legal counsel for Minera Santa Remy S.A. de C.V. ("Santa Remy"), which resigned as legal counsel in January 2020.
 Avalos seeks to recover an alleged debt owing under invoices issued to Santa Remy.
 In conjunction with the lawsuit, a prejudgment garnish order was served on the Company which resulted in \$388,560 being held by the BC Supreme Court pending the outcome of the lawsuit.
-The total claim made by

-Avalos is \$388,480.
+The total claim made by Avalos is \$388,480.
 This amount has been recorded in the records of the Company.
-The Board of Directors retained legal counsel and intends to vigorously defend the Action.
+In October 2023, the Company recovered funds held by court in the amount of \$79,238.
+The lawsuit is pending final settlement.

 During the year ended June 30, 2022, the Company had certain mineral concession from its Tepal Project transferred to a third-party individual without the Company's knowledge or consent.
-The Company expects to incur approximately \$400,000 USD over the course of the litigation proceedings.
+The Company expects to incur approximately USD 400,000 over the course of the litigation proceedings.